netdata/netdata/ml/README.md

 ## Glossary

+#### _feature vector_

-- "**feature vector**": A [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)) is what the ML model is trained on and uses for prediction.
+A [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)) is what the ML model is trained on and uses for prediction.
 The most simple feature vector would be just the latest raw dimension value itself [x].
 By default Netdata will use a feature vector consisting of the 6 latest differences and smoothed values of the dimension so conceptually something like `[avg3(diff1(x-5)), avg3(diff1(x-4)), avg3(diff1(x-3)), avg3(diff1(x-2)), avg3(diff1(x-1)), avg3(diff1(x))]` which ends up being 6 floating point numbers that try and represent the "shape" of recent data.

+#### _anomaly score_

-- "**anomaly score**": At prediction time the anomaly score is just the distance of the most recent feature vector to the trained cluster centers of the model, which are themselves just feature vectors, albeit supposeldy the best most representitive feature vectors that could be "learned" from the training data.
+At prediction time the anomaly score is just the distance of the most recent feature vector to the trained cluster centers of the model, which are themselves just feature vectors, albeit supposeldy the best most representitive feature vectors that could be "learned" from the training data.
 So if the most recent feature vector is very far away in terms of [eucliedian distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) it's more likley that the recent data it represents consists of some strange pattern not commonly found in the training data.

+#### _anomaly bit_

-- "**anomaly bit**": If the anomaly score is greater than a specified threshold then the most recent feature vector, and hence most recent raw data, is considered anomalous.
+If the anomaly score is greater than a specified threshold then the most recent feature vector, and hence most recent raw data, is considered anomalous.
 Since storing the raw anomaly score would essentially double amout of storage space Netdata would need, we instead efficiently store just the anomaly bit in the existing internal Netdata data representation without any additional storage overhead.

+#### _anomaly rate_

-- "**anomaly rate**": An anomaly rate is really just an average over one or more anomaly bits.
+An anomaly rate is really just an average over one or more anomaly bits.
 An anomaly rate can be calculated over time for one or more dimensions or at a point in time across multiple dimensions, or some combination of the two.
 Its just an average of some collection of anomaly bits.

+#### _anomaly detector_

-- "**anomaly detector**": The is essentially business logic that just tries to process a collection of anomaly bits to determine if there is enough active anomaly bits to merit investigation or declaration of a node level anomaly event.
+The is essentially business logic that just tries to process a collection of anomaly bits to determine if there is enough active anomaly bits to merit investigation or declaration of a node level anomaly event.

+#### _anomaly event_

+Anomaly events are triggered by the anomaly detector as represent a window of time on the node with sufficiently elevated anomaly rates across all dimensions.

+#### _node anomaly rate_

+The anomaly rate across all dimensions of a node.

 ### Notes